syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Project-Migration.md

 Project Migration is a Visual Studio add-in that helps migrate the existing Syncfusion ASP.NET MVC (Web), Syncfusion ASP.NET MVC (Mobile) Or Syncfusion ASP.NET MVC (Classic) project from one Syncfusion version to another Syncfusion version.

-Syncfusion ASP.NET MVC and ASP.NET MVC (Classic) Project Migration utility is included in the given setups,
+Syncfusion ASP.NET MVC and ASP.NET MVC (Classic) Project Migration Utility is included here,

 * Essential Studio for Enterprise Edition with the platforms ASP.NETMVC or ASP.NET MVC(Classic)
 * Essential Studio for ASP.NET MVC